mvysny/karibu-testing/karibu-testing-v10/README.md

 * Kotlin, Groovy: `textField._value = "42"`
 * Java: `LocatorJ._setValue(textField, "42");`

-Changing the value fires the ValueChangeEvent with `fromClient` set to false.
+Changing the value fires the ValueChangeEvent with `isFromClient` set to false.
-However, sometimes you need to fire a "client-side" value-change event, to test a code reacting to such events.
+However, sometimes you need to fire a "client-side"/"isfromuser" value-change event, to test a code reacting to such events.
 In such case please use:

 * Kotlin, Groovy: `textField._fireValueChange()`